 "To anyone that will listen, I honestly tell them that there are people that can help you.
 Find some professional that you connect with and go for it.
 Ignoring the problem, the real problem did not work for me, nor do I recommend it to anyone else."

-The life of Scott Hall involved alcoholism at home, substance abuse, broken relationships, and of course, trauma from killing a man in self-defence.
-Despite a personal life full of struggles, Hall has shown tremendous heart and courage to achieve redemption.
-He was faced with a hard life, dealt with the effects, and found enlightenment to better himself.
+Despite a life of struggles, Hall has shown tremendous heart and courage to achieve redemption.
+He faced a hard life, dealt with the effects, and found enlightenment to better himself.

 - Scott Hall and Curt Hennig – A Bond That Reached Well Beyond The Ring